-This is the tenth installment in guest blogger Steve Lagudi’s series on Guitars & Bass in a Live Setting – if you missed Part 1 of this blog on Acoustic Guitars, you can read it here.
+This is the 16th and final installment in guest blogger Steve Lagudi’s series on Guitars & Bass in a Live Setting – if you missed his previous blog post, you can read it here.

 The Audio-Technica Blog

 Have you ever witnessed a mic drop?
 It’s a victorious moment, one of personal definition and momentous achievement.

 Did you just school the haters in their own schoolyard?
 Drop the mic!
 Did you just bust the fattest freestyle flow anyone has seen or heard since the’80s in Harlem?
 You better drop the mic!

 Basically a “mic drop” (whether or not someone literally drops a microphone) is a declaration and celebration of achievement.
 If you’ve ever “dropped the mic,” we’d like to hear about it.
 Share your amazing audio victories with us.
 Did you win an award for something music related?
 Did you get a standing ovation you weren’t expecting?
 Whatever the nature of your victory, A-T wants to know about it.

 While hardly a new technique, many engineers shun mid-side because they don’t know how to properly execute this technique.
 Luckily for us, veteran sound mixer/editor Robert Bigelow does, and he was on hand to show attendees how it’s done.

 Mid-side microphone recording is used primarily for capturing ambient sounds and live music.
 It permits a wide array of stereo field sizes, much wider than with a single stereo microphone.
 Mid-side lets the engineer make the stereo field as wide or as narrow as desired.
 Here’s how it works.